*Due to the continued concerns surrounding the spread of COVID-19, please follow these guidelines: Please be safe.

 Tip #24: Some Historical Sites to Visit

 The Hudson Valley is so full of history that a trip to the region cannot be made without visiting some of the World-Famous Historical Sites, such as:

 - Washington’s Headquarters in Newburgh

 - Gomez Mill House

 Tip #25: Book a Tour

 Take a tour!
 Hudson Valley Bucketlist offers Wine tours and food tours to satisfy any palate.
-These public tours are exactly what you need to experience and explore the best of the Hudson Valley.
+These tours are exactly what you need to experience and explore the best of the Hudson Valley.
 Contact them through their website for more information.